qbradq/romulus/README.md

+# Romulus
+Romulus is an opinionated assembler for the Nintendo Entertainment System.
+Opinionated means this assembler does things its own way.
+Some conventions of the past 40 years have been kept.
+However many features and syntax familiar to 6502 hackers are changed or not present and many new features have appeared.

+Some in the NES dev community will ask, "Why build an assembler no one knows how to use?
+That no one will support?
+That yada yada yada?"
+I know they will because they asked the same questions the last time I wrote an assembler.
+The simple answer is I am writting this assmebler to meet my own needs.
+The needs of a man.
+A man in the year 20XX.
+The current year argument and all that.

+With the creative writting out of the way, let's continue to the details.

+# Lexical Conventions
+The Romulus language syntax is based on a context-free grammar.
+This is in sharp contrast to most assemblers which change lexical conventions based on the current context.
+This is one source of the differences between Romulus and typical assembler syntaxes.

+### Preprocessing directives
+Preprocessing directives are instructions to the tokenizer that manipulate the token stream in-place.
+They consist of an identifier that starts with a hash mark.
+Each directive takes zero or more arguments defined by each directive.

+  #include "./nes.h"

+### Line comment
+A line comment start with two forward slashes and end at the end of the next line.

+  // This is a line comment

+### Block comment
+A block comment begin with a forward slash followed by an asterisk and end with and asterisk followed by a forward slash.
+Block comments may be nested and contain line breaks.

+  /\* This is a block comment \*/
+  /\* They can contain
+   \* line breaks
+   \*/
+  /\* And /\* can \*/ be nested \*/

+### Identifier
+An identifier starts with a letter or underscore and may only contain letters, digits, and underscores.

+### Keyword
+A keyword is an identifier that is researved by the parser for use.

+### Number
+Numbers come in many formats.
+All of the below examples are equal to 100 (decimal).

+  0x64          // C-style hexadecimal
+  $64           // Traditional hexadecimal
+  100           // Decimal
+  0144          // C-style octal
+  0b01100100    // C-style binary
+  %01100100     // Traditional binary

+### String
+Strings are double-quote delimited runs of printable characters and escape sequences.
+An escape sequence is a backslash followed by a single character.

+  "This is a string!\n"
+  /\* Escape sequences
+   \* \n    Newline, value 10
+   \* \t    Tab, value 9
+   \* \\    Litteral backslash
+   \* \"    Litteral double quote
+   \* \nnn  Where n is 0-7, outputs the byte represented by nnn base 8
+   \* \xHH  Where H is 0-9a-fA-F, outputs the byte represented by HH base 16
+   \*/

+### Operator
+An operator is a character that cannot appear in any other token and has a special meaning in and of itself.

+  ()[]{};+-*/%&<>.

 # romulus
 Romulus is an opinionated assembler for the Nintendo Entertainment System.
 Opinionated means this assembler does things its own way.
 Some conventions